volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-It looks much easier and seems to work exactly the same way.
+It looks much easier and seems to work the same way.

-However, it is not that easy..
-Can you guess what is wrong with storing the variable outside of the **MyComponent**?
+However, it's not that simple..
+Can you guess what's wrong with storing the variable outside of **MyComponent**?

-Congratulations if you guessed, because it took me a while to figure it out - the variable, defined outside of the React component is global to all its instances and shared between them.
+Congratulations if you guessed it, because it took me a while to figure it out - the variable defined outside of the React component is global to all of its instances and shared between them.

-Basically, it means that if you render 3 instances of **MyComponent**, all of them will modify the same value.
+Basically, this means that if you render 3 instances of **MyComponent**, they will all change the same value.

 Let's assume we have the following **ParentComponent** and **MyComponent** remains unchanged: